Regulations & Policies

 The applicant shall pay a one-time charter fee based on total enrollments of the institution.

 There are no dues for member schools or individuals.
-The base charge for each member is $45.
-Honor Cords are $15 each.
+The base charge for each member is $60, which includes the DET Honor Cord.

 Each honor student elected to membership receives a personalized membership certificate which includes the name of the college or school, the chapter name, the date of graduation and the official Delta Epsilon Tau Gold Seal of Distinction.
 The individual membership fee is paid by each honor graduate.
 As an added service, each honor student also receives a special congratulatory letter from Delta Epsilon Tau and a narrative about the society.
 Upon request, letters of reference are provided.